BIOC 751 Syllabus

 Participation in paper discussions:

 Students are required to be active and engaged in the discussion of assigned scientific papers each week.
 Faculty members will lead the paper discussions and will be responsible for the progress of the discussion.
 Students should demonstrate thorough familiarity with the paper.
 Students will be expected to respond thoughtfully to ideas and questions from the faculty member and other students.
 These discussions can also be used to address questions to the faculty members to gain a further understanding of the methods and concepts described in the assigned papers.
-Faculty members leading the discussion will evaluate the participation of each student.

 Adverse Weather Commitment: